owickstrom/wickstrom.tech/src/_posts/2017-06-05-tagless-final-encoding-of-a-test-language.md

     it "does multiplication" (2 * 2 `shouldEqual` 4)
 ```

 The `Group` data type holds *describe* groups and *it* tests, here shown in a simplified form, and translated to Haskell.
-The test *body* has the paramaterized type `t`, making the `Group` structure suitable for representing not only tests to be run, but also for test results.
+The test *body* has the parameterized type `t`, making the `Group` structure suitable for representing not only tests to be run, but also for test results.

 ``` haskell
 data Group t